-Another example of application of the Lagrangian properties derived from the HFR focuses on the monitoring of the physical mechanisms that can influence the escape times of mesotrophic and/or polluted coastal waters to the oligotrophic offshore areas, as described in Rubio et al., (2020).
-Using as input gap-filled HFR velocity fields a Lagrangian Particle-Tracking Model provides the particle trajectories.
-From the Lagrangian model outputs, it is possible to infer the characteristic time-scales for transport processes in the HFR footprint area by means of the escape rate of active particles (Fig. 11).
-Thus, HFR shows to be an excellent tool to monitor conditions and identify the different scenarios that favor the local retention and dispersal of shelf waters in two study areas under the influence of ocean boundary currents.
+Another example of application of the Lagrangian properties derived from HFR focuses on the monitoring of the physical mechanisms that can influence the escape times of mesotrophic and/or polluted coastal waters to oligotrophic offshore areas, as described in Rubio et al. (2020).
+Using as input gap-filled HFR velocity fields a Lagrangian particle-tracking model provides the particle trajectories.
+From the Lagrangian model outputs, it is possible to infer the characteristic timescales for transport processes in the HFR footprint area by means of the escape rate of active particles (Fig. 11).
+Thus, HFR is shown to be an excellent tool to monitor conditions and identify the different scenarios that favor the local retention and dispersal of shelf waters in two study areas under the influence of ocean boundary currents.